Academic Catalog

 Campus: LISLE (Typically Offered: Annually)

-FINA 4335 Risk Management.
-(Formerly FINA 3335) This course will introduce students to risk management issues faced by all companies.
-The course will cover governance, types of risk, (market, credits, liquidity, operational, and reputational), how to calculate Value at Risk using simulation, portfolio Value at Risk, and Stress Testing.
-Prerequisite: Earned a grade of C or better in both FINA 2300 and MGT 2251 or BALT 3301.
+FINA 4335 Financial Risk Management.
+This course will introduce students to financial risk management issues in different financial assets.
+The course will cover Greek letters, volatilities, Value at Risk, and Stress Testing.
+Prerequisite: Earned a grade of "C" or better in both FINA 2300 and FINA 4325.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Annually)

 FINA 4340 Fixed Income.
-(Formerly 345) This course will introduce students to international fixed income markets and debt securities.
+This course will introduce students to fixed income markets and debt securities.
 Topics covered include: interest rate measures, forwards, futures, duration and convexity, the yield curve, and yield spreads.
-Prerequisite: Earned a grade of C or better in both FINA 2300 and BALT 3301.
+Prerequisite: Earned a grade of "C" or better in both FINA 2300 and BALT 3301.
 3 semester credit hour/s.

 Campus: LISLE (Typically Offered: Annually)